hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/intro.md

 - Controllability
 - Observability

-[Istio](https://istio.io/latest/docs/concepts/what-is-istio/) (in the Greek alphabet, ιστίο) is Greek for “sail,” and is pronounced ["iss-teeh-oh."](http://www.howtopronounce.cc/istio).
+[Istio](https://istio.io/latest/docs/concepts/what-is-istio/) (in the Greek alphabet, ιστίο) is Greek for the noun “sail,” and is pronounced ["iss-teeh-oh."](http://www.howtopronounce.cc/istio).

 > At a high level, Istio helps reduce the complexity of these deployments, and eases the strain on your development teams.
 It is a completely open source service mesh that layers transparently onto existing distributed applications.
 It is also a platform, including APIs that let it integrate into any logging platform, or telemetry or policy system.
 Istio’s diverse feature set lets you successfully, and efficiently, run a distributed microservice architecture, and provides a uniform way to secure, connect, and monitor microservices.